apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 :::tip
 If the command fails on MacOS, you may need to do the following additional steps:

-- Install a program to prompt you for your gpg key passphrase (example using homebrew):
+- Install a program to prompt you for your GPG key passphrase (example using homebrew):

   ```bash
   brew install pinentry-mac